sampsyo/cs6120/content/blog/2019-11-02-reconsider-custom-allocation/index.md

 # Background on Custom Memory Allocation

-Memory is necessary, but creating and freeing it takes time, and the general purpose memory management offered by C++ may not be optimal for your purposes.
-You probably know much more about the memory patterns of your application than the designers of the default memory allocator, and might be able to exploit this to save lots of time, or space.
+Memory is necessary, but creating and freeing it takes time, and the general purpose memory management offered by C may not be optimal for your purposes.
+You probably know much more about the memory patterns of your application than the designers of the default memory allocator, and might be able to exploit this to save resources.
 This is why people write custom memory allocators.
 <!--In C, this amounts to overloading the `new` and `delete` operators. -->